Cedar Rapids, Iowa: Parks and recreation

 Cedar Rapids has over 3360 acre of city owned property for undeveloped green space and recreational use.
 There are 74 formally named parks or recreational facilities.
 These include baseball and softball fields, all-weather basketball courts, two frisbee golf courses, sand volleyball courts, the Tuma Soccer Complex, a BMX dirt track, two off-leash dog exercise areas, the Old MacDonald's Farm (a children's zoo), 10 splash pads, and many parks that have pavilions, picnicking areas and restroom facilities.
 The various trail systems in Cedar Rapids have a total of 24 mi for walking, running or bicycling.

 The YMCA has had a local chapter since 1868.
-It has many facilities including Camp Wapsie.
+It has many facilities, including Camp Wapsie.

 Government

-From April 6, 1908, to December 31, 2005, Cedar Rapids used the city commission form of government.
+From 1908 to 2005, Cedar Rapids used the city commission form of government.
 It was one of the few larger American cities remaining to operate under this model.
 Under this form of government, the council was made up of a public safety commissioner, a streets commissioner, a finance commissioner, a parks commissioner, and a mayor.
 The council members worked on a full-time basis, served two-year terms, and were considered department heads.
-Don Canney, the longest-serving mayor in city history, served for twenty-two years under this system.
+Don Canney, the longest-serving mayor in city history, served for 22 years under this system.
 The last mayor of Cedar Rapids under this form of government was Paul Pate.

-In 2005 the Cedar Rapids Area Chamber of Commerce spearheaded a movement to change from the commission form of government.
-A panel was appointed by Mayor Pate and the City Council to study the issue, and recommended that voters be presented with three options:
+In 2005, after the issue was brought forth by the city commission, 69% of voters moved to adopt a new form of government.